How to Adapt to Google Algorithm Updates (Without Losing Sleep)

 Stop trying to rank #1 for every informational query.
 Start building content for different stages of the buyer journey.

-Informational stage (early research): This is where Reddit and AI Overviews now dominate.
-Your old “What is X?” and “How to do Y?” content is getting squeezed.
+Informational stage (early research): This is where AI Overviews, AI Mode, and soon Generative UI dominate.
+Your old “What is X?” and “How to do Y?” content is getting squeezed or replaced entirely by Google’s own interactive answers.

 Options:

-- Optimize for AI Overview inclusion by using structured data and clear, concise answers
+• Optimize for AI Overview and AI Mode inclusion using clear, cited answers with structured data

 Consideration stage (comparing options): This is where you can still win.
 Create in-depth comparisons, case studies, and “X vs. Y” content that demonstrates genuine expertise.

 Decision stage (ready to buy): Prioritize commercial intent keywords.
-“Best X for [specific use case]” still drives conversions.
+“Best X for [specific use case]” still drives conversions-and those queries are less likely to be fully replaced by Generative UI.

 The E-E-A-T Framework (Experience Is the New Moat)